Chart Color Schemes

 Health performance in Lismore Heights is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Lismore Heights faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 52% (1,021 people), slightly below the average SA2 area's 47.4%.
+Lismore Heights faces significant health challenges, with common conditions affecting both younger and older age groups.
+Private health cover stands at approximately 52% (around 980 people), lower than the 46.8% average across Rest of NSW.

 Frequently Asked Questions - Health